Yaroslav1111/PhantomTelegram/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   The project only depends on `pynput` for keyboard hooks and `pyTelegramBotAPI` for talking to Telegram.
+   The project depends on `pynput` for keyboard hooks, `pyTelegramBotAPI` for the server logger, and `telethon` for the client listener.

 ### Telegram Bot Logger (existing flow)
 1. **Set Your Config:**